 Financial planning has to do with laying down a roadmap to guide your every action towards achieving your business or financial goals.

 Financial planning for a business involves determining how much funding is needed to run the business well, finding sources of funding, and creating policies for managing the funds.
 This type of plan is typically carried out for long-term projects with a projected lifespan of 4-5 years or longer.
-Financial management and planning could be done by an employee within the enterprise with experience or a reputable financial advisor.
+Financial management and planning could be done by an employee within the enterprise with experience or a reputable financial adviser.

 In this article, we will be examining the main objectives and importance of financial planning to an enterprise.